drupal-graphql-compose/documentation/features/viewfield.md

 As each field could return a new view type, it's difficult to map without a proxy.

-> Tip: Viewfield contextual filters can use tokens!
+> :thinking: Viewfield contextual filters can use tokens!
 So you could get the current entity ID and pass it to the viewfield as a contextual filter.

 ### Example query